SimonLeclere/Snowflake-typing-game-cheat/readme.md

 2 - Click on "Add to Firefox"

 3 - That's it !
-You can now use it :)
+You can test it on [https://ty-ping.netlify.app/](https://ty-ping.netlify.app/)

-## Usage for development
+## Development

 1 - Download this repo